 Strategy When and how long?
 Who coordinates?
 How are these recorded?
-Reflection seat - a structured debriefing and planning after a crisis event or behaviour of concern with an individual student (reflection) Next play Assistant Documented break/s Principal/Principal in Sentral Alternate play plan - withdrawal from free choice play and re-allocation to office or classroom for supervised play following breach in behaviour.
-The purpose is to assist the student to achieve the desired behaviour, to reflect on their behaviour and make positive choices - individual or group Next play Assistant Documented break/s Principal/Principal in Sentral Restorative practice - peer mediation in groups Scheduled for either lunch or 20 min break Assistant Principal/Principal Documented in Sentral
+Reflection room - a structured debriefing and planning after a crisis event or behaviour of concern with an individual student (reflection) Next day at either lunch or recess break Assistant Principal Documented in Behaviour / wellbeing Sentral system Alternate play plan - withdrawal from free choice play and re-allocation to office or classroom for supervised play following breach in behaviour.
+The purpose is to assist the student to achieve the desired behaviour, to reflect on their behaviour and make positive choices - individual or group (detention) Next break Assistant Principal Documented in Behaviour / wellbeing Sentral system Restorative practice - Restorative practice is a whole school teaching and learning approach that encourages behaviour that is supportive and respectful.
+A restorative approach focuses on building, maintaining and restoring positive relationships, particularly when incidents that involve interpersonal conflict or wrongdoing occur.
+Scheduled for either lunch or recess break Assistant Principal Documented in Behaviour / wellbeing Sentral system https://education.nsw.gov.au/schooling/school- community/attendance-behaviour-and-engage ment/behaviour-support-toolkit/support-for-te achers/restorative-practices/restorative-practices#Implementing1